 Within in our clubhouse we have a dedicated flight planning area, and provide both students and qualified pilots with NOTAM’s, weather reports as well as the normal CAA safety board leaflets.

-The European Aviation Safety Agency PPL requires a mininum of 45 hours training.
+The United Kingdom FCL PPL requires a minimum of 45 hours training.
 General handling exercises are followed by circuit flying and navigation including your solo cross-country flight.
 Our course structure will make passing the nine multiple choice written exams quite straightforward.
 When all the flying training and examinations are complete a skills test flown with one of our friendly examiners is the final step towards your PPL.
 We pride ourselves on offering high quality, professional instruction in a friendly environment.
 Once you have experienced the freedom your PPL brings, additional ratings are available to add to your licence, allowing you to fly different aircraft, fly at night or in more challenging weather.

-The Light Aircraft Pilot’s Licence – EASA – LAPL
+The Light Aircraft Pilot’s Licence – LAPL – Unfortunately this course is currently unavailable.

-The LAPL requires a mininum of just 30 flying hours.
+The LAPL requires a minimum of just 30 flying hours.
 The concept behind the LAPL was to create a simplified licence with a shorter training course and less onerous medical standards.
 In the case of aeroplanes it is limited to a maximum take-off weight of two tonnes and no more than three passengers.
 Flights may only take place in good weather.
-With some extra training it can be upgraded to the EASA PPL.
+With some extra training it can be upgraded to the UK FCL PPL.

 Please click on the links below for more details on our Flying Courses